 How is cross-selling different from upselling?

 Cross-selling strategies are based on the principle of improving the outcome for the customer.
 This may be an increase in convenience as above, an increase in safety, and so on.
-Cross-selling does not improve the original offer, but instead adds to it.
+Cross-selling does not improve the original offer but instead adds to it.

-The most common variation you may have heard is when you visit a fast food restaurant and order a burger.
+The most common variation you may have heard is when you visit a fast-food restaurant and order a burger.
 You will no doubt be asked, “Do you want fries with that?”, and will quite often be offered a drink as well.
 You can have a burger without fries or a drink, and it’s still a burger.
 But with both fries and a drink, it becomes a meal and a more enjoyable experience.

-To differentiate this from an upsell, in the same context the upsell would be, “Do you want to go LARGE on your fries?” – selling more of the same thing, rather than a complementary item.
+To differentiate this from an upsell, in the same context the upsell would be, “Do you want to go LARGE on your fries?” – selling more of the same thing, rather than a complimentary item.

 Some cross-selling strategies you can adopt